candyapplecorn/podcast/README.md

 # podcast

-so after being asked to maintain this i decided hey future-me it'd be helpful if now-me writes instructions to you so that you don't get stuck in the future because time is even more valuable in the future than it is now
+hey future-me it'd be helpful if now-me writes instructions to you so that you don't get stuck in the future because time is even more valuable in the future than it is now

-# developing locally
+## developing locally

 ```bash
 npm i;